almossawi/badarguments/extras/content/posts/main/index.md

 ### 7. Language that tells you how to think about yourself

-Language is perhaps most harmful on an individual level when it burrows into our sense of self-worth.
+Language is perhaps most harmful on an individual level when it burrows into our emotional state, possibly even going so far as affecting our sense of self-worth.
 In doing so, it directly impacts our relationship with ourselves.
 Language can deny to a group that they ever had a history or that they somehow exist outside of history.
 If you think you have nothing to be proud of, it's not impossible that you'll end up feeling dislocated, dispirited, and disenfranchised.
 On the flip side, language can give you the sense that you've peaked, either as an individual or as a social group, and therefore have no more room to grow.

 In a talk by a Silicon Valley venture capitalist at an event in London, we hear this line about the implications of labeling countries as developing or developed